syncfusion-content/windowsforms-docs/WindowsForms/XPTaskBar/faq/How-to-drag-and-drop-a-node-from-TreeViewAdv-to-XPTaskBar.md

 ---
 layout: post
-title: How to drag and drop a node from TreeViewAdv to XPTaskBar
+title: How to drag and drop a node from TreeViewAdv to XPTaskBar | WindowsForms | Syncfusion
 description: Frequently Asked Questions
 platform: WindowsForms
 control: XPTaskBar